Scalable Spatial Stream Network (S3N) Models: Scalable spatial stream network models (S3Ns)

 NNGPs dramatically improve the computational scalability of Gaussian process models, but to our knowledge, they have not yet been implemented for distance measures other than Euclidean distance.
 The distance measure affects both which neighbors are nearest and how the covariance function is defined.
-Whereas \cite{Vecchia1988_sparsity} and \cite{Saha2018_BRISC} choose the neighbor sets $M(s_i)$ to be the $m$ nearest neighbors of $s_i$ among $s_1, ..., s_{i-1}$ with respect to Euclidean distance, we instead choose these neighbor sets based on stream distance, and we include covariance components based on stream distance, leading to the S3N model shown in (\ref{eq-S3N-model}).
+Whereas \cite{Vecchia1988_sparsity} and \cite{Saha2018_BRISC} choose the neighbor sets $M(s_i)$ to be the $m$ nearest neighbors of $s_i$ among $s_1, ..., s_{i-1}$ with respect to Euclidean distance, we instead choose these neighbor sets based on stream distance, and we include covariance components based on stream distance: